 to make sure we keep our patients on track.

-Chronic knee pain and arthritis: Key to improving lifestyle in arthritic patients is by maintaining joint
+Chronic knee pain and arthritis: The key to improving lifestyle in arthritic patients is by maintaining

-mobility and improving muscle strength.
-Physical therapists provide individualized
+joint mobility and improving muscle strength.
+Physical therapists provide

-exercise program to this patient population in order to achieve those goals.
+individualized exercise programs to this patient population in order to